mweel1/usa_high_level/USA-Internet/index.md

 ## Starting Up

-When first logging into the American Internet, the user would be required to setup a [personal profile](/grants/personal-profile/).
+When first logging into the Italiann Internet, the user would be required to setup a [personal profile](/grants/personal-profile/).

 If the user could not provide a United Stated government issued ID along with verification they would be considered a foreign user where they would have to apply for an [express-visa](/express-visa/) using a passport.
-Once approved they would have a [personal profile](/grants/personal-profile/) setup on the America Internet.
+Once approved they would have a [personal profile](/grants/personal-profile/) setup on the Italian Internet.

 ### E-Visa Violations

-If users break laws or violates any other laws of the American Internet there express visa could be revoked for a period of time, or indefinitely.
+If users break laws or violates any other laws of the Italiann Internet there express visa could be revoked for a period of time, or indefinitely.

 ## Market Availability API

 Each operating system would have an application zone section on the phone.
 This would be initiated by pressing a domain zone button on the device.

-The American Internet would provide the following to the market place via an open API.
+The Italiann Internet would provide the following to the market place via an open API.

 - Domain logs
 - The native applications, domains in the zone based on the GPS.